OskarHansson/strvalidator/inst/extdata/database_readme.txt

 -------------------------------------------------------------------------------
 SGM Norway
 -------------------------------------------------------------------------------
-Title: "Norwegian population data for the 10 autosomal STR loci in the AMPFlSTR® SGM PlusT system"
+Title: "Norwegian population data for the 10 autosomal STR loci in the AMPFlSTR SGM Plus system"

 Authors: R. Andreassen, S. Jakobsen, B. Mevaag

 Source: Forensic Science International - 20 July 2007 (Vol. 170, Issue 1, Pages 59-61, DOI: 10.1016/j.forsciint.2006.03.026)

+NB!
+The AMEL frequencies were not published but have been copied from the 'ESX 17 Hill' to be used in simulations.

 -------------------------------------------------------------------------------
 ESX 17 Hill